benjaminmbrown/certified-ethereum-developer-program/documentation/day-3-notes.md

 `msg.sender` - address of person that is making transaction to the smart contract

 `msg.value` - the amount of wei that was sent to the contract in the transaction

+To store an image - store a hash of the address stored somewhere else.

+### Transaction or tx

+`tx.gasprice` - (uint)

+`tx.origin` - (uint) - use this when contract factory is spinning out multiple contracts to ensure you're getting a unique tx origin as very first sender of tx.

+A -> B -> C
+you -> contract factory -> smart contract address -> msg.sender -> tx.origin